 Not yet, but research continues.
 There is still a long way to go, but an effective treatment to prevent the skin problems may ultimately be possible.

 How are DDEB and mild RDEB managed?

-In those with DEB, the wounds and blisters tend to heal with a scar.
+Wounds and blisters tend to heal with a scar.
 Often little white raised spots are seen in the scar tissue.
 These are called milia and they eventually disappear and do not cause any problems.
-The scar tissue is fragile and for this reason we suggest padding vulnerable areas of skin.
+The scar tissue is fragile so we suggest padding vulnerable areas of skin.

 Blisters are often seen in the mouth in those with mild DEB, but rarely cause problems with eating and drinking.
 The teeth are formed normally but the gums are fragile and can bleed when the teeth are brushed.
 We recommend using a soft toothbrush and seeing your dentist regularly.

 Blisters and wounds can be painful.
-We recommend giving paracetamol (Calpol® or equivalents) or ibuprofen (Nurofen® or equivalents) for the control of mild to moderate pain.
-For more severe pain which is not helped by these medicines, your EB nurses and doctors will recommend some stronger painkillers which can be prescribed by your GP.
+We recommend giving paracetamol or ibuprofen for the control of mild to moderate pain.
+For more severe pain which is not helped by these medicines your EB nurses and doctors will recommend some stronger painkillers which can be prescribed by your GP.

-This is a very common problem in all types of EB; even those with mild DEB.
-Blisters around the anal region (bottom) can make it painful to open their bowels.
+This is a very common problem in all types of EB, even those with mild DEB.
+Blisters around the bottom can make it painful to poo.
 Constipation then develops because the child is frightened to poo in case it hurts.
-A good diet, high in fibre with plenty of fluids, will help.
+A good diet, high in fibre with plenty of fluids will help.
 Sometimes medicines are prescribed to help soften the faeces (poo) or stimulate the bowel.

 Is it possible to test for EB before birth?